-Name, Address and Age Positions(s) Held with the Trust Term of Office and Length of Time Served Principal Occupation(s) During the Past Five Years Number of Funds in Fund Complex Overseen by Trustee Other Directorships held by Trustee During the Past Five Years Interested Tr ustees John Pasco III 8730 Stony Point Pkwy Suite 205 Richmond, VA 23235 Age: 68 Trustee Indefinite, Since June 2010 President, Treasurer and Director of Commonwealth Shareholder Services, Inc. ("CSS"), the Trust's Administrator; President and Director of First Dominion Capital Corp. ("FDCC"), the Trust's underwriter; President and Director of Commonwealth Fund Services, Inc ("CFSI"), the Trust's Transfer and Disbursing Agent; President and Director of Commonwealth Fund Accounting, Inc. ("CFA"), which provides bookkeeping services to the Trust; Chairman, Trustee and President of World Insurance Trust, a registered investment company, from May, 2002 to December 7 The World Funds, Inc.; American Growth Fund, Inc.
+Name, Address and Age Positions(s) Held with the Trust Term of Office and Length of Time Served Principal Occupation(s) During the Past Five Years Number of Funds in Fund Complex Overseen by Trustee Other Directorships held by Trustee During the Past Five Years Interested Tr ustees John Pasco III 8730 Stony Point Pkwy Suite 205 Richmond, VA 23235 Age: 70 Trustee Indefinite, Since June 2010 President, Treasurer and Director of Commonwealth Shareholder Services, Inc. ("CSS"), the Trust's Administrator; President and Director of First Dominion Capital Corp. ("FDCC"), the Trust's underwriter; President and Director of Commonwealth Fund Services, Inc ("CFSI"), the Trust's Transfer and Disbursing Agent and President and Director of Commonwealth Fund Accounting, Inc. ("CFA"), which provides bookkeeping services to the Trust.
+Mr. Pasco is a certified public accountant.
+13 The World Funds, Inc.; American Growth Fund, Inc.